negz/kuberos/README.md

 ![The kuberos UI](frontend/kuberos.png)

 ## Status
-This project is effectively unmaintained.
+This project is **effectively unmaintained**.
 I have not used OIDC authentication for some time, instead having switched to using [Kubehook](https://github.com/negz/kubehook).
 I will do my best to shepherd pull requests, but cannot guarantee a prompt response and do not have bandwidth to address issues or add new features.
 Please let me know